Surviving technical due diligence as a startup

 - Since your supporting materials will be light, offer to walk through the details of your product planning, development, and deployment process.
 In today’s world, this will be through screen sharing, so have browser tabs open and be ready to share.
 Show the actual items behind your slides: project management tools, cloud console, documentation, source code, etc.

-Recognize that this is a less than ideal circumstance, but this approach is always superior to just “winging it.”
-While the due diligence discussion is still fresh, sit down with your team and plan to get ahead of this for the next time around.
+Recognize that this is a less-than-ideal circumstance, but this approach is always superior to just “winging it.”
+While the due diligence discussion is still fresh, sit down with your team and plan to get ahead of this the next time around.

 Successful technical due diligence is often a gate to further discussions with a potential investor.
 If you get a call back to continue forward, congratulations on a job well done!
 However, do not celebrate too soon since you will most likely need to gather documentation and artifacts that support your claims and publish these into a shared data room.
 Your technical due diligence deck will be a primary document.
 Note that a data room context may require additional care since these items will be viewed standalone without your narrative alongside.